-These types of alerts are best suited for those who are already safe in their home and are just looking for more information on the current weather conditions.
+These types of alerts are best suited for those who are already safe in their home and are looking for more information on the current weather conditions.
 For this reason, they are not ideal for traveling employees.
-Some software platforms, like AlertMedia, will integrate with the National Weather Service alerts to send out timely emergency weather alerts to employees’ mobile devices, based on their physical location.
+Some software platforms, like AlertMedia, will integrate with the National Weather Service alerts to send out timely emergency weather alerts to employees’ mobile devices based on their physical location.

-Mobile Apps (like The Weather Channel)
+Mobile weather apps (like The Weather Channel)

-There are many mobile applications that you can download that send push notifications for inclement weather events.
-Whether it be The Weather Channel app or AccuWeather, these apps are all designed similarly.
-Users can choose to receive notifications for bad weather in a specific location (typically the city they live in).
-While this system works great for individual users, a business would struggle to keep track of bad weather in multiple locations.
-You also have to account for traveling employees who have constantly changing locations.
-Additionally, the single channel of an app notification can easily be disabled or missed amongst the flood of other notifications our phones receive daily.
+While this system works great to deliver weather alerts for employees day-to-day, a business would struggle to keep track of bad weather in multiple areas, especially for traveling employees who may be frequently changing locations.
+Additionally, an app notification on your phone home screen can easily be disabled or missed amongst the flood of other notifications we receive daily.

 Wireless Emergency Alerts